flexhiman/ETH-AVAX-module4/README.md

    - **Function:** `burn(uint amount)`
    - **Description:** Allows players to burn their tokens, reducing their balance.

+## Bonus Functionality

+This DegenToken contract includes a bonus system designed to encourage player engagement and reward loyalty.
+The specifics are as follows:

+- **Bonus Threshold:** Players receive a bonus when their token balance reaches **1000 DGN**.
+- **Bonus Amount:** Upon reaching this threshold, players are awarded an additional **50 DGN** tokens.

+### How It Works

+1. **After Minting:** When the owner mints tokens for a player, the contract checks if the new balance qualifies for a bonus.
+If it does, the bonus is automatically minted and added to the player’s balance.

+2. **Upon Transfer:** Similarly, after a player transfers tokens, the contract checks the recipient's new balance for eligibility.
+If the balance exceeds the threshold, the bonus is awarded.

+This incentivizes players to engage more actively with the token ecosystem, fostering a thriving in-game economy.

   ### After completion of these procedure verify it by checking the activities of the deployed address.